Super Lawyers

 What Causes Ataxic Cerebral Palsy?

 Ataxic cerebral palsy is caused by damage to the brain cells during childbirth or pregnancy.
 Like all cells in the body, brain cells require a constant flow of oxygen and blood.
 Even a short-term interruption of oxygen and blood flow to the brain during pregnancy or childbirth can result in damage and decay to brain cells.
-It this damage to the delicate cells of the brain that eventually causes ataxic cerebral palsy.
-There are a number of well-known events during labor and delivery that can potentially cause cerebral palsy:
+This damage to the delicate cells of the brain eventually causes ataxic cerebral palsy.
+Several well-known events during labor and delivery can potentially cause cerebral palsy:

 What Are the Symptoms of Ataxic Cerebral Palsy?

 The core symptoms of ataxic cerebral palsy are uncontrolled or uncoordinated movements.
-In fact, the word "ataxia" literally means incoordination or lack of order and control.
-The movements of a child with ataxic CP will often appear disorganized, imprecise or sometimes jerky.
-This lack of control caused by ataxic CP is most noticeable when attempting to perform certain voluntary, coordinated movements such as picking things up or walking fast.
+In fact, the word “ataxia” literally means incoordination or lack of order and control.
+The movements of a child with ataxic CP will often appear disorganized, imprecise, or sometimes jerky.
+This lack of control caused by ataxic CP is most noticeable when performing specific voluntary, coordinated movements, such as picking things up or walking fast.
 The most apparent symptoms of ataxic CP are:

-Earlier, developmental symptoms or signs of ataxic CP can include: walking with a wide gait (feet spread apart); difficulty grasping and picking up objects; unable to bring hands together normally; slow eye movements; and speech issues.
+Earlier developmental symptoms or signs of ataxic CP can include walking with a wide gait (feet spread apart), difficulty grasping and picking up objects, inability to bring hands together normally, slow eye movements, and speech issues.

 Is Ataxic Cerebral Palsy Hereditary?